elunna/nerfhack-changelog/README.md

 * floating eyes inflict less passive paralysis; wisdom limits duration (Dyna)
 * fog clouds don't leave traces of steam (always visible as v)
 * all footrice can fly
+* all footrice have more potent hissing attacks - the stoning process is twice as likely
 * foocubi gain a level when draining one from the player (xnh)
 * gas spores and volatile mushrooms start with exactly 1 HP
 * all ghost class monsters get acid resistance.